fchastanet/obsidian-metaflow/README.md

 return detectLanguage(file.content);
 ```

-### Linter

-You can use the [Linter plugin](https://github.com/platers/obsidian-linter) to automatically execute `Metaflow: Update metadata` command on save.

 ### Ace editor

 You can use the [Ace Editor plugin](https://github.com/RavenHogWarts/obsidian-ace-code-editor) to enhance your editing experience with advanced code editing features.